|

 Early roots of Amazon's Kindle Fire for Ice Cream Sandwich had difficulty with sound drivers.

 The fear with rooting is that it introduces something which has not been adequately vetted for security by corporations such as Symantec or HP Fortify who provide enterprise security services.
-For example, CyanogenMod replaces firmware on devices.

-So rooting is likely to remain in hobbyist hands.
+CAUTION: So rooting is likely to remain in hobbyist hands.
 This is the most troubling issue to me.
 On the one hand, since hobbyists are not professionals working with "adult supervision" in corporations, it's less obvious if one of them goes rogue and implants malware.
 On the other hand, wide variation in device manufacturers, models, and operating systems means the small community of hobbyists cannot produce all root kits for every phone soon after public release.

 The following instructions apply to earlier HTC devices:

-first make the phone install its USB HBOOT driver on your Windows machine
+[5.]
+On Windows clients, first make the phone install its USB HBOOT driver on your Windows machine by using an alternate power-up mode:

 [7.]
 Update USB drivers: